-HIMT 2460 - HIT Practicum
+HIMT 2460 - HIT Practicum 3 Credits

-Pre-requisite(s): HIMT 2400, HIMT 2410
+Pre-requisite(s): HIMT 1250 and HIMT 1200; Co-reqs

 This course will allow students to perform advanced functions of a health information management (HIM) department.
 Students will work in realistic work environments in either a traditional, non-traditional, or lab setting.
 Activities will include application of all HIMT coursework.
 The student will also learn professional skills to prepare them for employment in the HIM career field.